 - where you might be able to acquire these skills and who can help

-You can add these to the online CPD record or download and use the Personal Development Plan (PDP) proforma (Word) or your employers' version.
+You can add these to the online CPD record or download and use the Personal Development Plan (PDP) proforma (Word doc) or your employers' version.

 Your CPD log is for recording your CPD activity and can be used as evidence of your achievements and help support an upgrade application.
 You can include any activities on your CPD log which help you achieve the learning goals outlined in your PDP.